lfnovo/code-expert-mcp/docs/AI_SETUP_GUIDE.md

-# AI Assistant Setup Prompt for MCP Code Understanding Server
+# AI Assistant Setup Prompt for MCP Code Expert Server

-Copy and paste this entire prompt to your AI coding assistant to help you install and configure the MCP Code Understanding Server.
+Copy and paste this entire prompt to your AI coding assistant to help you install and configure the MCP Code Expert Server.

 ---

 ## Instructions for AI Assistant

-You are helping me set up the MCP Code Understanding Server.
+You are helping me set up the MCP Code Expert Server.
 Please follow these steps:

 ### Step 1: Verify Prerequisites